prosperSeb/3-musketeers/currency/README.md

 ## How To Use It ?

 1. The way to use it

 	The program is here to convert the amount of currency that you want to an other.

 	To do so you have to give the alount then the initial currency and then the convert to currency.
 ```sh
 ❯ node cli.js 10 EUR USD
  #It wil convert 10 euro to US dollars

 ```

 	To know the available currency you can execute these command

 ```sh
 ❯ node cli.js --all_currency

 ```

 	It will display a list of all available currency

 2. Help() command

-	if tou need any help during your utilisation you can write this command line
+	If tou need any help during your utilisation you can write this command line

 ```sh
 ❯ node cli.js --help